brainML/food4thought/README.md

   - Directory for storing the eventual results

 ## NSD data analysis
+The NSD data was collected by [Allen et al., 2021](https://www.nature.com/articles/s41593-021-00962-x) and is freely available at http://naturalscenesdataset.org/.
 The NSD code is organized as such, with each file being independently runnable:
 - Analysis
   - Encoding models
   - OLS encoding model